swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

 with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

-Use the GUI to open the tutorial on github.
-Single click on the "Firefox Web Browser".
+Use a browser to open the tutorial on github.
 Type in the URL:
     github.com/swcarpentry/2012-10-lbl
 Click on the directory named `1-Shell`.